AndreiBaraitaru/AndreiBaraitaru/README.md

 <h1 align="center"> 👨🏻‍💻 Andrei Baraitaru 👋 </h1>

 <div align="center"><i>
-👋 Hey there you fellow developer!
+👋 Hey there you fellow dev!
 I'm Andrei, a Computer Science student at IE University in Madrid.
-Passionate about problem-solving, I specialize in AI Chatbots and Reco Systems and Web Application development.💻 Always eager to explore new technologies and collaborate on exciting projects.
+Passionate about problem-solving, I specialize in Machine Learning and Web Application development.💻 Always eager to explore new technologies and collaborate on exciting projects.
 Sooo, if you have a cool project that I would be a good fit for, let's connect and build something awesome together! 🚀
 </i></div>

 <br>